Cleveland Clinic logo

-Angina is chest pain or discomfort that comes and goes.
-Angina may be a sign of a heart attack, and you should seek medical care if you’re experiencing angina.
-Your provider will work to treat your symptoms and the underlying cause.
+Angina (angina pectoris) is chest pain or discomfort that comes and goes.
+It may be a sign of a heart attack.
+You should seek medical care if you’re experiencing angina.
+Your healthcare provider will treat your symptoms and the underlying cause.
+If your provider prescribes nitroglycerin, keep it with you at all times.

-Angina (commonly pronounced an-JY-nuh) is chest pain or discomfort that happens when your heart isn’t receiving enough blood.
-Angina is a symptom of heart disease — most commonly plaque buildup or a blockage in your coronary arteries.
-Without treatment, dangerous complications like a heart attack or cardiac arrest could occur.
+Angina (angina pectoris) is pain or discomfort that occurs when your heart isn’t receiving enough blood.
+The chest pain can range in severity, from a vague ache to crushing pressure.
+Angina pectoris is a symptom of heart disease — most commonly, plaque buildup or a blockage in your heart’s arteries.

 Advertisement